Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-core-and-philanthropy/essay.md

 Its first promise is narrower:

-> make the existing infrastructure less fragile and more usable for research, education, preservation, and international collaboration
+> make the existing infrastructure more stable and more usable for research, education, preservation, and international collaboration

 That is enough.

 ## Bottom line

-Sutton SignWriting needs research funding, but it also needs the support layer that makes research funding usable.
+Sutton SignWriting requires research funding, and it also requires the stewardship layer that makes research funding usable.

 An infrastructure core gives that layer a name.

-Philanthropy gives it one realistic support path.
+Philanthropy gives it one realistic continuity path.

-Together, they can turn fragile continuity into a stronger base for standards, software, data, translation, access, and international collaboration.
+Together, they can turn thin continuity into a stronger base for standards, software, data, translation, access, and international collaboration.